steffest/BassoonTracker/readme.md

 Features
 - load, play, edit and save Protracker compatible module files
-- most audio effects are supported (99% accurate, in case of historical differences in playback engines, I tend to follow the protracker 2.X one)
+- All Protracker audio effects are supported (99% accurate, in case of historical differences in playback engines, I tend to follow the Protracker 2.X one)
   - Portamento / Frequency slides (Effect 1, 2, 3, 5, E1 and E2)
-  - Vibrato (Effect 4 and 6)
+  - Vibrato (Effect 4, 6 and E4)
-  - Tremolo (Effect 7)
+  - Tremolo (Effect 7 and E7)
   - Arpeggio (Effect 0)
   - Glissando (Effect E3)
   - Sample offsets (Effect 9)